GaetanLepage/phd-manuscript/sections/4_active_ssl/4_results/0_index.typ

 For instance, the obtained recall on real data, peaking at around 55%, clearly appears to be a weakness of the proposed pipeline.
 The leading cause lies in the shortcomings of the angular localization method.
 Nonetheless, leveraging the static model across multiple distinct agent positions still permits recovery from partial misses and provides precise 2D localization.
+This observation further validates the relevance of the proposed approach.

 ==== Comparison of Blending Methods